Carter Oosterhouse: Print

 Oosterhouse has been named one of People magazine's "Sexiest man on TV" in its "Sexiest Man Alive" issue.
-He was also named one of the sexiest men on television by TV Guide Channel, Inside TV magazine, and CosmoGirl.

-He has also been featured in US Weekly, OK Weekly, USA Today, the Los Angeles Times, Chicago Tribune, Redbook, Good Housekeeping, Everyday with Rachael Ray and LA Confidential among other publications.
+He was named one of the sexiest men on television by TV Guide Channel, Inside TV magazine, and CosmoGirl.
+He has been featured in US Weekly, OK Weekly, USA Today, the Los Angeles Times, Chicago Tribune, Redbook, Good Housekeeping, Everyday with Rachael Ray, LA Confidential, and other publications.

-Modelling
+Modeling

 Oosterhouse is the face of the men's fragrance Voyage by Nautica.

 In the past, Oosterhouse has modeled in print campaigns for Nivea, Lincoln, Hewlett Packard, and Miller Light.
 In addition, he has also appeared in television advertisements for Bud Light, Lake Michigan Credit Union, Nivea, Treasure Island in Las Vegas, Gillette's M3Power razor, and Rooms To Go.

+Winery

+In 2010, brothers, Carter and Todd Oosterhouse, founded Bonobo Winery in Traverse City.

 Charitable works

 Oosterhouse established Carter's Kids, a non-profit organization dedicated to creating and promoting awareness of fitness and self-esteem for America's youth.
-The purpose is to increase the activity level of kids by building and developing community parks and playgrounds in their neighborhoods.
-The kids then have the opportunity to take an active part in building up their community by using, sharing, and caring for these public spaces.
+Its purpose is to increase the activity level of children by building and developing community parks and playgrounds in their neighborhoods.
+They have the opportunity to take an active part in building up their community by using, sharing, and caring for these public spaces.
 In 2011, Carter's Kids partnered with Rebuilding Together to build six playgrounds promoting the health and welfare of children in low income communities.

 Personal life

 Oosterhouse married actress Amy Smart on September 10, 2011, in Traverse City, Michigan.
 They had their first child, Flora Oosterhouse, via surrogate on December 26, 2016.

 In December 2017, a makeup artist on the Carter Can television show accused Oosterhouse of coercing her into performing sex acts in 2008.
-He acknowledged an "intimate relationship" and claimed this had been consensual, with the woman in question initiating such encounters on the first and several successive occasions.
-The woman's claims were not "confirmed or verified".
+He acknowledged an "intimate relationship" and claimed it had been consensual, with the woman in question initiating such encounters on the first and several successive occasions.
+The woman's claims have not been "confirmed or verified".